Special Needs (Champions)

 Teachers and students have the opportunity to rotate in groups to various activity stations including pontoon boat rides, fishing, rock climbing, games, crafts, face painting, presentations from the Reptile Man and Science Wizard, and more!
 These are great opportunities for students, teachers, and volunteers alike!

-This year's Fishing Derby was covered in an article by the Denver Post.
+An article on Fishing Derby was covered in the Denver Post.